 Food.
 Georgia food commodity programs, opens a new window.
 List of U.S. Dept. of Agriculture food assistance programs, opens a new window.
 Food stamps (SNAP), opens a new window in Georgia.

 Health Care.
 Free COVID-19 testing, opens a new window in Fulton County.
 Find help paying for prescriptions at Medicine Assistance Tool, opens a new window.
 Emergency help paying for medical needs, opens a new window.
 Help paying for vaccinations, opens a new window.

 Childcare.
 Georgia subsidizes child care costs through its Childcare and Parent Services (CAPS), opens a new window program for low-income families ( 1-833-442-2277).

 Legal.
 The Fulton County Law Library, opens a new window is temporarily closed.
 Visit their website to see services offered during the pandemic.
 Established by Congress in 1974, the Legal Services Corporation provides legal assistance to low-income Americans.
 In Fulton County contact the Atlanta Legal Aid Society Inc, opens a new window.
 (404) 524-5811.
 Outside metro Atlanta request legal help through the Georgia Legal Services Program, opens a new window ( 1-833-GLSPLAW).

 Checking Account.
 Credit unions are democratically owned and controlled institutions based on a “people helping people” principle.
-Find a state-chartered credit union in Georgia, or Find a federal credit union, opens a new window.
+Find a state-chartered credit union in Georgia, opens a new window, or Find a federal credit union, opens a new window.
 Use FDIC's BankFind, opens a new window to get information about the health of your bank.